leopiresgoss/fcc-test-suite-templa/README.md

 You don't know how to fork a project?
 [Click hear](https://help.github.com/articles/fork-a-repo/) to learn how to do it.

-### The goal of this project is to create a Tribute Page
+### The goal of this project is to create a Tribute Page for freeCodeCamp